Raising Concerns: Employers in Singapore Mis-Labeling their Staff to Avoid OT Payments

-According to the Ministry of Manpower, there were about 50 such cases last year and from these 90 per cent had evidence to back their complaints.
+According to the Ministry of Manpower, there were about 50 such cases last year.
+Among them, 90 percent of victims had the evidence to back their complaints.

-A spokesman from MOM said the government views this matter seriously as this was a clear attempt to avoid certain obligations by the employers.
+A spokesman from MOM said the government views this matter seriously.
+This is because it is a clear attempt to avoid certain obligations by the employers.

-“The 50 cases make up less than one per cent of all cases referred to the Tripartite Alliance for Dispute Management (TADM),” said the spokesman.
+“The 50 cases make up less than one percent of all cases.
+There are many more referred to the Tripartite Alliance for Dispute Management (TADM),” said the spokesman.

-Under provisions of the Employment Act, those who earn below $2,500 a month are entitled to overtime pay.
+Under provisions of the Employment Act, those who earn below $2,500 a month have the rights for overtime payments.

 The way employers can avoid this is to classify them as managers of executives.